10 KPIs to monitor your digital marketing performance

 2. Customer Lifetime Value

 Revenue metrics matter to marketers, and Customer Lifetime Value, or LTV, is no different.
 LTV is a specific metric as it quantifies the total revenue that is expected from a single customer account.
 Like customer acquisition cost, which I’ll touch on below, this metric helps marketers understand which customer segments are most valuable to the business.
-In fact, you can measure your LTV to CAC ratio which indicates if the lifetime revenue associated with a customer is higher or lower than the cost to acquire them.
+In fact, you can measure your LTV to CAC ratio, which indicates if the lifetime revenue associated with a customer is higher or lower than the cost to acquire them.

 3. Customer Acquisition Cost

 Customer acquisition cost (CAC) is a metric shared by marketing and sales.
 CAC measures the sum of all costs associated with acquiring a new customer.
-I mentioned it earlier in this post and it’s worth mentioning again: revenue is a key marketing KPI!
-Knowing how much it costs to acquire a customer, alongside other income metrics, gives marketers insight into which market segments are profitable for the business, and where to double-down their focus.
+I mentioned it earlier in this post, and it’s worth mentioning again: revenue is a key marketing KPI!
+Knowing how much it costs to acquire a customer, alongside other income metrics, gives marketers insight into which market segments are profitable for the business and where to double down their focus.

 4. Goal Completions

 It’s very likely that you’re tracking goal completions in your Google Analytics instance.
 This is an important metric to track because it’s an indication of whether or not your content is successfully engaging your customers to the point of conversion.
 You can look at goal completions as a subset of goal conversions, too.
-Goal completions gives you an idea of the number of visitors to your website who convert.
+Goal completions give you an idea of the number of visitors to your website who convert.
 This is an important metric if you have a conversion rate KPI in your marketing strategy.

 5. Return on Ad Spend

 Money matters!
 It can be argued that revenue is one of the most important marketing metrics.
 Whether it’s advertising dollars that are being spent or revenue coming in the door, the road of KPIs leads to revenue.
 Return on ad spend (ROAS) is a lever behind revenue growth.
-ROAS quantifies the revenue that is generated for every dollar you spend on advertising, and compares your total ad spend to the revenue generated from the campaign.
+ROAS quantifies the revenue that is generated for every dollar you spend on advertising and compares your total ad spend to the revenue generated from the campaign.

-Impressions is the total number of times that your webpage, advertising, or social post has been viewed.
+Impressions are the total number of times that your webpage, advertising, or social post has been viewed.
 This is an important metric to track against your KPIs because it’s indicative of awareness and visibility.
 And a good way to measure if your message resonates with users.
 If you see high impressions but low click-through rates on your social media posts, for example, it may be time to refine your messaging so you can hit your goals!